churchianity/jaini/README.md

 //------------------------------------------------------------------------------
 // 1. manual mode - reading:
 contents := ... // load your .ini file contents into memory.
-                // we mutate the string, so this variable must be writable.
+                // we advance through the string, so this variable must be writable.
 pair: Ini_Pair;
 while read_ini_pair(*contents, *pair) {
     // do something with the successfully parsed key-value .ini pair